umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/README.md

 - Media Saved - This event happens whenever a media item is saved.

 ## Content type
-If you have selected a Content or Media event, you can specify if you only want your webhook to fire with a given Document or Media type.
+If you have selected a Content or Media event, you can specify your preferences.
+You can choose to trigger your webhook only for a given Document or Media type.

 For example, if you have selected `Content Published` event.
 You can then specify that you only want the webhook to fire, when the content is of a given content type.